 Article I – NAME

-This Association shall be known as the National Association of Professional Process Servers, hereinafter referred to as NAPPS.
+This Association is an Arizona non-profit corporation and shall be known as the National Association of Professional Process Servers, hereinafter referred to as NAPPS.

 Article II – PURPOSE